 You have some simple steps you can take to kick it out and protect your computer from future attacks.
 Stay calm, and let’s work through this together.

-You can use the steps discussed in this guide to solve the computer infected malware.
+You can use the steps discussed in this guide to solve the malware infection on your computer.

 FAQ